simonmichael/hledger/hledger-lib/hledger_timedot.m4.md

 In the docs below we'll assume it's time.

 A timedot file contains a series of day entries.
-A day entry begins with a date, and is followed by category/quantity pairs, one per line.
+A day entry begins with a non-indented hledger-style [simple date](journal.html#simple-dates) (see hledger_journal(5)).

+This is followed by optionally-indented timelog items for that day, one per line.
-Dates are hledger-style [simple dates](journal.html#simple-dates) (see hledger_journal(5)).
-Categories are hledger-style account names, optionally indented.
-As in a hledger journal, there must be at least two spaces between the category (account name) and the quantity.
+Each timelog item is a note, usually a hledger:style:account:name representing a time category, followed by two or more spaces, and a quantity.

 Quantities can be written as:

-- a sequence of dots (.) representing quarter hours.
+- time dots: a sequence of dots (.) representing quarter hours.
-  Spaces may optionally be used for grouping and readability.
+  Spaces may optionally be used for grouping.
   Eg: .... ..

 - an integral or decimal number, representing hours.